Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 ##### Grant Delegated Permissions to msal-angular-app

 1. Since this app signs-in users, we will now proceed to select **delegated permissions**, which is is required by apps signing-in users.
 1. In the app's registration screen, select the **API permissions** blade in the left to open the page where we add access to the APIs that your application needs:
     1. Select the **Add a permission** button and then:
         1. Ensure that the **My APIs** tab is selected.
         1. In the list of APIs, select the API `msal-angular-app`.
-      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that sign-in users.
-      * In the **Delegated permissions** section, select **access_via_group_assignments** in the list.
+        1. In the **Delegated permissions** section, select **access_via_group_assignments** in the list.
 Use the search box if necessary.
         1. Select the **Add permissions** button at the bottom.
     1. Select the **Add a permission** button and then:
         1. Ensure that the **Microsoft APIs** tab is selected.
         1. In the *Commonly used Microsoft APIs* section, select **Microsoft Graph**
-      * Since this app signs-in users, we will now proceed to select **delegated permissions**, which is requested by apps that sign-in users.
-      * In the **Delegated permissions** section, select **User.Read**, **GroupMember.Read.All** in the list.
+        1. In the **Delegated permissions** section, select **User.Read**, **GroupMember.Read.All** in the list.
 Use the search box if necessary.
         1. Select the **Add permissions** button at the bottom.

 > :warning: To handle the groups overage scenario, please grant [admin consent](https://learn.microsoft.com/azure/active-directory/manage-apps/grant-admin-consent?source=recommendations#grant-admin-consent-in-app-registrations) to the Microsoft Graph **GroupMember.Read.All** [permission](https://learn.microsoft.com/graph/permissions-reference).
 See the section on how to [create the overage scenario for testing](#create-the-overage-scenario-for-testing) below for more.

 ##### Configure Optional Claims